-In addition to the COVID-19 pandemic discussed above, Russia's ongoing invasion of Ukraine has contributed to global economic uncertainty, including further disruptions to the global supply chain and increased prices for energy and agricultural markets, further disputing global recovery from the pandemic and increasing inflation.
+In addition, various geopolitical conflicts have contributed to global economic uncertainty, including further disruptions to the global supply chain and increased prices for energy and agricultural markets, further disputing global recovery and increasing inflation.

-While it appears that Western Canada's economic growth rate is starting to recover, it is uncertain how strong this recovery will be in the short term, with many economists projecting a mild recession in 2023, which may result in a tempering of housing and rental demand and a decline in net migration with a corresponding impact on the Corporation's rental and occupancy levels.
+While it appears that Western Canada's economic growth rate is starting to recover, it is uncertain how strong this recovery will be in the short term, which may result in a tempering of housing and rental demand and a decline in net migration with a corresponding impact on the Corporation's rental and occupancy levels.
 Another unknown is the impact of various recently enacted or pending government initiatives, including increases to operating costs resulting from carbon tax legislation and the implementation of new climate change plans at both the provincial and federal government levels.
 However, the prairie provinces have seen some economic growth in recent months, with increased oil prices and a diversification of their economy.